Making A Smooth Transition Into The Remote Work ForceMar 26, 2020

 This is why it is so important to find a space in the home to do the majority of your work.
 Whether that space is a home office, the garage, or the kitchen table, does not matter.
 What matters is that it remains separate from the haven-like nature of your home.

-Having a dedication workstation helps to boost productivity and creates both physical and mental and physical separation between your “work-life” and your “home life”.
+Having a dedicated workstation helps to boost productivity and creates both physical and mental and physical separation between your “work-life” and your “home life”.

 2. Take Advantage of The Environment Around You!